Your Credit Score: What it means

 Before lenders make the decision to lend you money, they need to know that you are willing and able to pay back that mortgage.
 To assess your ability to repay, they assess your debt-to-income ratio.
 To assess your willingness to repay the loan, they look at your credit score.

-The most widely used credit scores are called FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (very high risk) to 850 (low risk).
+The most commonly used credit scores are FICO scores, which were developed by Fair Isaac & Company, Inc. The FICO score ranges from 350 (high risk) to 850 (low risk).
 For details on FICO, read more here.

-Your credit score comes from your history of repayment.
+Credit scores only assess the info in your credit profile.
 They don't consider income or personal characteristics.
-Fair Isaac invented FICO specifically to exclude demographic factors.
-"Profiling" was as dirty a word when these scores were first invented as it is now.
-Credit scoring was envisioned as a way to take into account solely that which was relevant to a borrower's likelihood to pay back a loan.
+These scores were invented specifically for this reason.
+"Profiling" was as dirty a word when FICO scores were first invented as it is now.
+Credit scoring was envisioned as a way to consider solely that which was relevant to a borrower's willingness to pay back the lender.

-Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
-Your score considers positive and negative items in your credit report.
-Late payments will lower your credit score, but consistently making future payments on time will improve your score.
+Past delinquencies, payment behavior, current debt level, length of credit history, types of credit and number of inquiries are all considered in credit scores.
+Your score results from both positive and negative items in your credit report.
+Late payments count against you, but a record of paying on time will improve it.

-Your report should contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This history ensures that there is enough information in your report to assign an accurate score.
-Some borrowers don't have a long enough credit history to get a credit score.
+Your report must contain at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This payment history ensures that there is sufficient information in your report to calculate a score.
+Some folks don't have a long enough credit history to get a credit score.
 They should build up a credit history before they apply.